marcuswestin/marcuswest.in/posts/fun_intro/post.md

 and you should have your first Fun script running locally!

 Stay tuned for lots of exciting progress in the coming couple of weeks.
+If you want more right now then check out [this page with a chat application example](../fun-chat).

   [Fun]:http://github.com/marcuswestin/fun